ssilverman/rdm-schema/README.md

    will prevent this.

 It is the opinion of the author of this document that it is not reasonable to restrict the schema just to prevent possible misuse.
+In addition, it's defined as a 16-bit value.
+Using the schema to restrict the value will cause future changes and uses to be invalid.
+It may be beyond the scope of the schema to accomplish any restriction.

-Considering that the manufacturer ID is required (currently), that it must be in the range 0x0001-0x7FFF, and that the examples should validate, there are two possible ways to express ESTA examples.
+If the manufacturer ID is required, if it is restricted to 0x0001-0x7FFF, and if the examples should validate, then there are two possible ways to express ESTA examples.
 Either:
 1. Remove `"manufacturer_id"` from the examples and remove the field from the list of required fields, or
 2. Use a valid manufacturer ID in the examples, such as 0x7FFF from the